logo

 Abstract

-Accurate and comprehensive measurements of economic well-being are crucial for research and policy, but such data are often unavailable at the local level in many parts of the world.
-This study uses deep learning models trained on publicly available multispectral satellite imagery to predict survey-based estimates of asset wealth across 20,000 African villages.
-The models successfully explain a significant portion of the variation in ground-measured village wealth, even in countries where the model was not trained.
-Satellite-based estimates also show promise in tracking changes in wealth over time.
-The study demonstrates the potential of satellite imagery for research and policy applications, showcasing its scalability by generating a wealth map for Nigeria.
+Accurate and comprehensive measurements of economic well-being are fundamental inputs into both research and policy, but such measures are unavailable at a local level in many parts of the world.
+Here we train deep learning models to predict survey-based estimates of asset wealth across 20,000 African villages from publicly-available multispectral satellite imagery.
+Models can explain 70% of the variation in ground-measured village wealth in countries where the model was not trained, outperforming previous benchmarks from high-resolution imagery, and comparison with independent wealth measurements from censuses suggests that errors in satellite estimates are comparable to errors in existing ground data.
+Satellite-based estimates can also explain up to 50% of the variation in district-aggregated changes in wealth over time, with daytime imagery particularly useful in this task.
+We demonstrate the utility of satellite-based estimates for research and policy, and demonstrate their scalability by creating a wealth map for Africa’s most populous country.

 Publisher